Daxting/Machine-Learning-Project/README.md

 # ML-1121
-## the repo for machine learning class
+## the projects for machine learning class
+## written in traditional chinese